daafith/mutation-testing-examples/README.md

 This folder contains a Maven and a Gradle example of [Pitest](http://pitest.org).
 See [my Jenkins sandbox](https://github.com/daafith/jenkinsSandbox) for an example of how Pitest can be used in pipeline as code.

 ## JavaScript
-This folder will contain an example of [Stryker](https://stryker-mutator.io)
+This folder contains an example of [Stryker](https://stryker-mutator.io).

 ## Ruby
 This folder will contain an example of [Mutant](https://github.com//mbj/mutant)